 Our Modern Patriarchy

 As noted earlier, patriarchy is widespread, impossible–and unnecessary–to dismantle.
 That said, it is becoming increasingly inclusive, with females such as France’s Liliane Bettencourt, the richest woman in the world, and Alice Walton, the second richest with $32.3 billion to her name, near the top of the pyramid.
 In fact, reports suggest that 10% of the world’s most powerful people are women, while 1% are people of color.
-Diverse and ever changing, this social framework is protecting women and providing financial and other benefits to many of those who been disenfranchised.
+Diverse and ever-changing, this social framework is protecting women and providing financial and other benefits to many of those who were disenfranchised.

 Unfortunately, the lesbian scholars who exert such a powerful influence on college-level humanities, women’s and gender studies programs, and whose careers have been built on warped theories, disagree.
 But their influence is diminishing.
-Rational and clear-thinking people are recognizing that all genders, races and nationalities must surmount any number of obstacles to become socially mobile and financially buoyant.
+Rational and clear-thinking people are recognizing that all genders, races, and nationalities must surmount any number of obstacles to become socially mobile and financially buoyant.

 As a result, they are seeing the feminist mantra for what it is: fringe-nutcase conspiracy theories that rely on hyperbolic narrow-mindedness to justify a collective aversion toward men.
 The pseudo-scholars have built a rickety latticework on propaganda and half-truths.
 They have spent considerable time slaying invisible dragons and poisoning minds.
 Instead of helping people to become more productive and happy, they have inspired anger and anarchy.